Lettuce wraps recipes suggest no salad is complete without some greens.

 Growing lettuce is so rewarding.
 You just pick a few leaves and it goes on producing for months.
 Rich in soluble fibre, the stuff that keeps you regular, and particularly in folate, that most vital B-vitamin.

 Notice the balance of this basic lettuce salad recipe.
-You could have cheese, or slices of chicken or ham for protein, but remembering that one shouldn't have red meat more than once a day, and that's probably too much, our hummus recipe will enhance the flavour of your lunch and provide the amino acids we need.
+You could have cheese, or slices of chicken or ham for protein, but remembering that one shouldn't have red meat more than once a day, and that is probably too much, our hummus recipe will enhance the flavour of your lunch and provide the amino acids we need.

 How many calories are there in lettuce?
 Virtually zero, so you can add it to other starches to keep the glycemic index down.
-Here we have carbohydrate in our apple, radishes, olives and avocado.
+Here we have carbohydrate in our apple, radishes and avocado lunch.

 They are all low glycemic stuff so you can certainly enjoy a slice or two of bread.
-Bread has a high GI, particularly the white loaf which you should only eat on high and holy days.
-Treat yourself at Thanksgiving and your birthday.
+The commercial loaf has a high GI, particularly the white slices which you should only eat on high and holy days.
+Treat yourself at Thanksgiving and Christmas.

 That's unless you are obese and seriously trying to get those pounds off, in which case seriously limiting carbs like bread is important too.

-Fat is vital in your lettuce wraps recipes.
-Healthy oils, and there's nothing better than that in the avocado and olive.
+Fat is vital in your lettuce wraps recipes; nutritious oils, and there's nothing better than that in avocados, olives and tahini.

 Lettuce wraps recipes finds it's a good way to lower the glycemic index of, say, any sandwich.

 I love peanut butter but it does two things to me.
 Indigestion heartburn and it sticks to the roof of my mouth, which irritates the heck out of me.
 But with lettuce it is a winner.

-So simple solution: Add a leaf of lettuce.
+So here's a simple solution; add a leaf of lettuce.
 It helps sort both problems.
-More important perhaps is that bread has a high glycemic index, but by adding protein, fat and the soluble fibre in lettuce it brings that GI of bread back to normal.
+More important perhaps is that commercial bread has a high glycemic index, but by adding protein, fat and the soluble fibre in lettuce it brings that GI of your snack back to normal.